Foundation Diet and Health

 The term "breast berry" serves as a pharmaceutical synonym for the Chinese jujube and shows that the fruit was used in folk medicine for colds and respiratory diseases; mainly in dried form as a tea.
 Hence the name "breast tea".
 8

-Recent studies have shown that, in addition to the fruit, almost all parts and extracts of Z. jujuba have significant pharmacological activity and are widely used in natural medicine as complementary medicines to treat a variety of diseases.
-The roots of the Ziziphus genus are used in the Ayurvedic medical system in India to treat headaches, nausea and coughs.
+Recent studies have shown that, in addition to the fruit, almost all parts and extracts of Z. jujuba have significant pharmacological effects and are often used in natural medicine as complementary medicines to treat a variety of diseases.
+The roots of the Ziziphus genus are used in India to treat headaches, nausea and coughs.
 Chronic diarrhea and dysentery (inflammation of the intestine caused by bacteria) are treated with the bark.
 The boiled leaves are used to clean corpses before burial and to treat obesity and weight loss.
-The seed extracts can be used to treat eye problems and leukorrhea.
+The seed extracts can be used to treat eye problems and leucorrhoea.
 Many Indian ethnic groups use the fruit to treat fever, diabetes and vomiting.
 Powdered leaves and bark have long been used in India as wound dressings.
 3

 Ecological footprint - animal welfare